vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     The **RegistryManager** class encapsulates some of the IoT Hub Service REST APIs that include operations on the device identity registry, querying device twins, and import/export jobs.
 In this exercise, it will be used to update a device twin.

-1. Locate the `UNCOMMENT registry manager variable below here` comment.

-1. To insert the registry manager variable, enter the following code:

-    ```csharp
-    private static RegistryManager registryManager;
-    ```

 1. Locate the **A registry manager is used to access the digital twins** comment line within the code.

-1. To add the functionality that creates the registry manager instance and sets the twin properties, uncomment the following code:
+1. To enable the functionality that creates the registry manager instance and sets the twin properties, uncomment the following code lines:

     ```csharp
     registryManager = RegistryManager.CreateFromConnectionString(serviceConnectionString);